arsatis/arsatis/README.md

 ### Hi there 👋

 ## About Me
 I am a final year student at the National University of Singapore, reading a double degree in Computer Science and Psychology.
-My main interests reside in parallel and distributed systems, as well as anthropomorphic artificial intelligence.
-During my free time, I like to explore new technologies and tools by using them to build small side projects.
-If you have any interesting opportunities regarding application development or would like to collaborate, please feel free to hit me up!
+My current research interests include the theoretical underpinnings of human cognition, parallel and distributed systems, and the parallels between the two fields.
+During my free time, I enjoy exploring new technologies and reading up concepts in Computer Science, Psychology, and Mathematics.

 * 🔭 I'm currently doing research on benchmarking blockchain systems.
 * 💻 Some of the languages which I am proficient in include: